microsoft/dicom-server/DicomConformanceStatement.md

 Code|Description
 ----------|----------
-200 (OK)|All instances/ frames have been retrieved.
+200 (OK)|All requested data has been retrieved.
 400 (Bad Request)|The request was badly formatted.
 For example, the provided study instance identifier did not conform the expected UID format or the requested transfer-syntax encoding is not supported.
-404 (Not Found)|The specified DICOM reference could not be found.
+404 (Not Found)|The specified DICOM resource could not be found.